Beatriz Ferreira: IBF lightweight champion

-On 27 April 2024 at Exhibition Centre Liverpool in Liverpool, England, Ferreira defeated Yanina del Carmen Lescano via sixth-round technical decision to become a new IBF female lightweight champion.
+On 27 April 2024 at Exhibition Centre Liverpool in Liverpool, England, Ferreira defeated Yanina del Carmen Lescano via sixth-round technical decision to win the vacant IBF female lightweight title.

 Ferreira made the first defense of her title against Licia Boudersa in Monte-Carlo, Monaco on 14 December 2024.
 Ferreira won the fight by unanimous decision.

 Ferreira made the second defense of her title against Maria Ines Ferreyra at Caribe Royale Orlando, Florida, on 7 June 2025.
 She won by unanimous decision.

 A unanimous decision win over Maira Moneo at ARCA Spaces in São Paulo on 27 September 2025, saw her retain her title for the third time.

-Ferreira is scheduled to make the fourth defense of her championship against Elif Nur Turhan in Monte Carlo on 6 December 2025.
+Ferreira made the fourth defense of her championship against Elif Nur Turhan at Salle des Étoiles in Monte Carlo on 6 December 2025.
+She lost via stoppage in the fifth round.